william-lawrence/math-and-ruby/helpers/fibonacci.md

 end
 ```

 This method will yield the same results.
-We start with our base case, and then generate a hash where the key is the index of the term in the sequence, and the key is the value of the term.
+We start with our base case, and then generate a hash where the key is the index of the term in the sequence, and the value is the value of the term.
 By using a hash, we can store the terms of the sequence that are needed to generate the term that we want.
 This gives us a method that operates in `O(n)` time, which is a big improvement.
 If we want, we could even memoize the results so that we could find terms that were already calculated.

 ## Method 3: Binet's Formula